- This event has passed.

 Opening hours: Thursday: 14.00-24.00, Friday: 14.00-01.00, Saturday: 12.00-01.00

-The three-day Pálinka Festival on a small square/park in Budapest’s city centre is an ideal place to try Hungary’s peculiar drink, the pálinka.
+The four-day Pálinka Festival on a small square/park in Budapest’s city centre is an ideal place to try Hungary’s peculiar drink, the pálinka.

-This year quince will be the focus of the festival, but you’ll be able to taste and buy the drink prepared from other popular fruits: apricot, pear, plum, cherry etc.
+This year cherry will be the focus of the festival, but you’ll be able to taste and buy the drink prepared from other popular fruits: apricot, pear, plum, cherry etc.

 What is Pálinka?

 This traditional local alcoholic beverage is a fruit distillate with alcohol content of at least 37.5 % v/v (max.
 86 % v/v)

 Only spirits made from 100 % fruit or marc – grown/produced in Hungary – and without any artificial additives can be called pálinka according to the law.

 You can watch distillation of fruit brandy, sample and buy excellent quality authentic pálinka-s, including the Pálinka of the Year: quince, taste Hungarian food and enjoy folk dance and concerts in the heart of the city.

 Pálinka Makers That’ll be Present at the Event:

 - The Pálinka of the Year – Quince